Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         - The contact page background image is supposed to showcase our ability to generate fantastic childish, playful and surreal content.

-        ### **Homepage Design**:
+        ### **Homepage**:

         - Whilst the Homepage is there to explain to the user who we are at Toon Bazaar and what it is we do; it serves a secondary purpose of showcasing some of our 3D cartoons.

-            - ### 3D Comic Strip
+        ### 3D Comic Strip

         - Atop the page, sits an eye-catching 3D comic strip, describing why potential customers might desire or need our services.

-            - ### About Section
+        ### About Section

         - Beneath that, as the user scrolls down, they will come across an about section.

         - This section has various of our artists rendered as 3D cartoons, surrounding a sales pitch as to who we are, where we are, the services we can provide, the guarantee we offer, links to example artwork on the Marketplace page (market.html) and links to the contact form on the Contact page (contact.html).

-        ### **Market Page Design**:
+        ### **Market Page**:

         - The Market Page is there to showcase daily artwork by our artists, so the user can get a feel for the work we produce.

         - The page is divided into 4 rows, with each one demonstrating a different medium we can provide:

-            - ### 1.
-Animations
+        ### 1. Animations

          - This section has a row of three 3D animations.

-            - ### 2.
-2D Illustrations
+        ### 2. 2D Illustrations

         - This section has a row of three artboards showcasing 2D illustrations.

-            - ### 3.
-Comics & Storyboards
+        ### 3. Comics & Storyboards

         - This section has a row of three artboards showcasing:

         1. The first page of a storyboard

         2. The front cover of a graphic novel

         3. A comic strip

-            - ### 4.
-Merchandise
+        ### 4. Merchandise

-            - The Market Page is there to showcase daily artwork by our artists, so the user can get a feel for the work we produce.

         - This section features a bespoke colouring-in birthday card from parents to their spoilt son wrapped around an AI generated image showcasing the different types of merchandise we can tailor-make for a client.

-        ### **Contact Page Design**:
+        ### **Contact Page**:

-        - The Contact Page features a form and various inputs, so that any potential client or artist can provide as much information as possible (including example artwork) to have their requests best served and needs best met.

-        - Behind the form lies a lovely, colourful and playful background.
+        - This features a lovely, colourful, surreal background image and a contact form.

     -   ## Icons